Geothermal – Energy From the Ground

 Geothermal Loops – The Key to Unlocking Free Energy

 A loop is the basis for every geothermal system.
-There are several options for installing loops depending on your property location and size, but they all work the same way.
+There are several options for installing loops depending on your property location and size.
 The loop is an underground pipe that is filled with an environmentally safe mixture of alcohol and water.

 There are three main types of geothermal loops.
 The right one for your system depends upon the property that your home sits upon.
-They all provide the same access to stored energy in the earth or water, but installation costs can vary significantly between loop types.
+They all provide the same access to stored energy, but installation costs vary significantly between loop types.

 The Rest of the Geothermal Heat Pump

-While the loop is the heart of what makes the geothermal unit different than a traditional heat pump, there is more to a geothermal system.
+The loop is the heart of the geothermal system, but there is more that makes it different from a traditional heating and cooling system.
 Geothermal heat pumps require only one unit (rather than an indoor and outdoor unit for traditional heat pumps).
 This unit is usually housed indoors, which helps protect it from the weather, helping it to outlast traditional systems.
 In addition, the system requires traditional ductwork for cooling and heating the air throughout the house.